blockchainsllc/in3-trie/README.md

 # in3-trie
-Implementation of the patricia merkle tree
+Implementation of the patricia merkle tree in typescript.
+This also includes Merkle proofs.

 ## Usage